I Asked Perfume Experts To Help Me Find My "Signature Scent" & Learnt So Much

 The concept of the signature scent (a perfume that’s unmistakably you; that feels right rain or shine, day or night) is nothing new but as someone who doesn’t have one, it’s intriguing.
 It seems I’m not the only one who thinks so.
 ‘What is my signature scent’ and ‘signature scent meaning’ are both commonly googled questions.
 Meanwhile on TikTok, the hashtag #signaturescent pulls up 24.1k posts with millions of views — and there’s no gatekeeping.
 Fragrance enthusiasts, influencers and even renowned perfumers wax lyrical about the one scent that ticks all their boxes, from Burberry Her and Baccarat Rouge 540 to more affordable offerings like Sol de Janeiro Cheirosa 62.

 So how exactly do you find the seemingly elusive signature scent?
-And in a world where perfume launches are as frequent as the Victoria Line, is it possible to whittle it down to just one?
+And in a world where new perfumes are launched almost daily, is it possible to whittle it down to just one?
 I enlisted the help of perfume experts and popular fragrance houses to find mine — and here’s everything I learned in the process.

 Does the “signature” scent really exist?